Mixtape Nerd |

 |||||||||||

-Mixtape Nerd is a dedicated app for mastering analog mixtape with digital audio files.
-Designed specifically for audiotape enthusiasts, the app features a set of domain-specific tools for accomplishing digital-to-analog mixtape projects in an integrated environment. | |||||||||||
+| Mixtape Nerd is a dedicated app for curating and mastering analog mixtape with digital audio files.
+Designed specifically for audiotape enthusiasts, the app features a set of purpose-built tools for accomplishing digital-to-analog mixtape projects in an integrated environment. | |||||||||||

 |